tstoeter/medieval-coins/README.md

 Data is flowing from left to right.
 Following a preprocessing step, coins are spatially aligned before various global and local similarity measures are computed.
-Finally, the results are analysed by their similarity distributions and a coin classification task.
+Finally, the results are analysed by their similarity distributions and using a coin classification task.

 ```mermaid
 flowchart LR